Pass Plus Scheme

-The Pass Plus Scheme is designed for and aimed at new drivers who are statistically more likely to be involved in an accident within their first two years of legalised driving.
-With this in mind a scheme was introduced to help enhance newly qualified drivers tackle some of the aspects of driving that were not included in their initial learning.
+The Pass Plus Scheme is designed for and aimed at new drivers who are statistically more likely to be involved in an accident within their first two years of driving after passing their test.
+With this in mind, a scheme was introduced to help enhance newly qualified drivers to tackle some of the aspects of driving that were not included in their initial learning.

-The course itself is designed by the Driving Standards Agency (DSA) in conjunction with insurance companies and driving instructors alike with the ultimate goal being to reduce the number of accidents had by fledgling drivers thus helping to make the roads safer and also to keep insurance premiums down.
+The course itself is designed by the Driving Vehicle Standards Agency (DVSA) in conjunction with insurance companies and driving instructors, the ultimate goal being to reduce the number of accidents involving fledgling drivers - thus helping to make the roads safer and also to keep insurance premiums down.

 What are the Benefits of the Pass Plus Scheme?